Anyone familiar with WordPress will be no stranger to updates.

-The first was on September 8th, 2021 with the release of version 5.8.1.
+The first was on September 8th, 2021, with the release of version 5.8.1.
 Notice the third digit?
 The 1 means it is the first minor update to version 5.8.
-The second update (5.8.2) was rolled out to the public on November 10th, 2021.
+The second update (5.8.2) was released to the public on November 10, 2021.

 Minor updates are nearly always bug fixes and security patches.
 Major updates are when new features are introduced to the software.

-If you are not keen on updating as frequently as WordPress notifies you of updates being available, major updates are when your site will receive additional functionality.
+If you are not keen on updating as frequently as WordPress notifies you of available updates, major updates are when your site will receive additional functionality.

 Minor updates are more important for security.
 But, if you continue running the older version of WordPress for enhanced stability, you will miss out on the security updates that only happen on the most recent versions.